 \end{defi} We note that, contrary to the invariants $N_{n, \beta}^{\nu}$, the invariants $\mathrm{Par}_{H}^{\nu}(\beta, n)$ are always integers.
 However they are related as follows: for $\mu \in \mathbb{Q}$, let us set

 Then we have the following identity (cf.~\cite[Theorem~4.12]{Todpara})

 For a divisor class $P$ on $X$, it is either $f$-ample, $f$-trivial, or $f$-anti ample by the definition of a flopping contraction.
 We set $s=1$ in the first case, $s=0$ in the second case and $s=-1$ in the last case.
-By the $f$-relative base point free theorem, there is a $f$-ample effective divisor $H$ on $X$ which intersects with $\Ex(f)$ transversally such that $P \cdot \beta=sH \cdot \beta$ for any $\beta\in H_2(X/Y)$.
+By the $f$-relative base point free theorem, there is an $f$-ample effective divisor $H$ on $X$ which intersects with $\Ex(f)$ transversally such that $P \cdot \beta=sH \cdot \beta$ for any $\beta\in H_2(X/Y)$.
 This implies that

-Therefore we obtain the following corollary: \begin{cor} In the same situation of Theorem~\ref{thm:main}, there is a $f^{\dag}$-ample effective divisor $H^{\dag}$ on $X^{\dag}$ which intersects with $\Ex(f^{\dag})$ transversally, and $s \in \{1, 0, -1\}$ such that the following identity holds:
+Therefore we obtain the following corollary of Theorem~\ref{thm:main}: \begin{cor} In the same situation of Theorem~\ref{thm:main}, there is an $f^{\dag}$-ample effective divisor $H^{\dag}$ on $X^{\dag}$ which intersects with $\Ex(f^{\dag})$ transversally, and $s \in \{1, 0, -1\}$ such that the following identity holds:

 Here $s$ is determined by $\phi_{\ast}P \cdot \beta^{\dag}=sH^{\dag} \cdot \beta^{\dag}$ for any $\beta^{\dag} \in H_2(X^{\dag}/Y)$. \end{cor}